Standardized Testing

 Many colleges in the United States continued their test optional or test blind policies for the 2023-2024 application cycle, but these policies may change for the 2024-2025 cycle.
 Thus, it is important that you check whether you are applying to a test optional school.
 You can find a list of colleges that were test optional during 2023-2024 here.
 Also, check to see if you can apply for a fee waiver on this page before registering for the SAT, and on this page before registering for the ACT.

-Beginning in March 2024, the SAT will be digital, shortened, and adaptive.
-It will be divided into two parts.
-If you do well on the first part, you will receive more difficult questions on the second part.
+Beginning in March 2024, the SAT became digital, shortened, and adaptive.
+It is divided into two parts.
+The difficulty of the second part is correlated with your performance on the first part.
 Dates for the SAT in 2024 are listed in this table.
 Registering late will incur an additional fee.

 Application Requirements